diogovalentte/mantium/README.md

 # Notes:

-### This project doesn't have any authentication system
+### Mantium doesn't have any authentication system

 The dashboard and the API don't have any authentication system, so anyone who can access the dashboard or the API can do whatever they want.
 You can add an authentication portal like [Authelia](https://github.com/authelia/authelia) or [Authentik](https://github.com/goauthentik/authentik) in front of the dashboard to protect it and don't expose the API at all.